MohanaJeyaraj-01/CareerPath-AI/README.md

 A personalized career dashboard

-Built with Open API or  OpenRouter API to power the AI engine.
+Built with OpenAI API or OpenRouter API to power the AI engine.

 📌 Key Features
 🤖 AI Chatbot – Career assistant powered by Gemini AI or OpenRouter